backstage/backstage/.changeset/eleven-tables-tease.md

 '@backstage/plugin-catalog-import': patch
 ---

-Modifying import functionality to register existing catalog-info.yaml if one exists in given Github repository
+Modifying import functionality to register existing catalog-info.yaml if one exists in given GitHub repository